Innovation Fellowships Scheme – Route A (Researcher-led): Frequently asked questions

 Can the British Academy confirm if my proposed Co-applicant is suitable?

 We cannot comment expressly on proposals or partnerships.
 It is for applicants to decide if their proposed Co-applicant meets the criteria.
 The description of eligible Co-applicants (below) allows for flexibility and applicants may choose the most suitable partner organisation accordingly.
-For Route A (Researcher-led) Fellowships, the Co-applicant is defined as the principal individual from the UK-based partner organisation receiving the Fellowship who will be directly involved in the project.
-A UK-based partner organisation includes: business, charity and public sector organisations, community organisations, policy-relevant organisations, think tanks or voluntary organisations.
+For Route A (Researcher-led) Fellowships, the Co-applicant is defined as the principal individual from the UK-based partner organisation receiving the Fellowship who will be directly involved in the project and must be ordinarily resident in the UK.
+A UK-based partner organisation for Route A (Researcher-led) includes: business and commercial organisations, charity and public sector organisations, community organisations, policy-relevant organisations, think tanks or voluntary organisations.
 The partner organisation must not be the same organisation at which the Lead Applicant is based.
+The Co-applicant may have a PhD or equivalent experience.
+They do not need to have a PhD or any other form of academic background.

 I am not sure whether to list someone as a Co-applicant or other participant.
 What is the difference?